Introduction: Inconsistency in Requests

 Helpful Tips for When You Are “Waiting” In-between Precision Requests

-- Break eye contact, turn around, walk away
+- Break eye contact, turn around, walk away.
+Avoid giving unnecessary attention.

-- Get involved in another activity such as reinforcing other students, sharpen pencils, washing hands
+- Get involved in another activity such as reinforcing other students, sharpening pencils, washing hands.

 Variables that affect compliance

-Eye contact: Look at the student, you don't have to force them to look at you, but look at them.
+Eye contact: Look at the student when delivering the request.
+You don't have to force them to look back at you, but look at them.

 Proximity: Typically, stand somewhat close to the student, avoid delivering precision requests to individual students from across the room.
 Once the precision request is delivered move about the room.
 Try to avoid staying near the student since that can be perceived as a stressor, a challenge, or even an attention.